Oaluiser/CardGather/README.md

 Feel free to suggest any feature at issues or add your vision to the project with pull requests, they will all be noted and implemented if it makes sense.

-Also, i'm new to programming so its only HTML and CSS, but features using JavaScript will be implemented as soon as i manage to learn more about the language.
+Also, i'm new to programming so its only HTML and CSS at the moment, but features using JavaScript will be implemented as soon as i manage to learn more about the language.